 These 3 Regulations mirror the provisions for candidates described above in relation to the prohibition on anonymous donations, on the making a declaration of expenses after the election and on the verification of expenditure.
-Third parties that spend less than £500 are not required to make a declaration.
+Third parties that spend less than £550 are not required to make a declaration (this amount has been uprated for inflation from the £500 figure in the 2008 Regulations).